prospermbuma/scenario/tests/ReadMe.txt

 # Unit Tests:

-01 - testTableCreation: Verifies that the users table is created successfully.
+01 - testUserRegistration: Tests that a user is inserted into the database successfully.

-02 - testUserRegistration: Tests that a user is inserted into the database successfully.
+02 - testDuplicateEmailRegistration: Checks that duplicate email registration is handled (throws an exception in this case).

-03 - testDuplicateEmailRegistration: Checks that duplicate email registration is handled (throws an exception in this case).
+03- testEmptyFields: Validates that empty fields are detected.

-04- testEmptyFields: Validates that empty fields are detected.
+04 - testInvalidEmail: Ensures that invalid email addresses are identified.

-05 - testInvalidEmail: Ensures that invalid email addresses are identified.
+05 - testPasswordMismatch: Ensures password one and two are identical.

 # PHPUnit Integration: